albertkawmi/widget-sales-react/README.md

 To run the server locally, see the README for [widget-sales-api](https://github.com/albertkawmi/widget-sales-api#widget-sales-api)

-After `npm start` a browser tab will open with the client-side app running in it.
+After `yarn start` a browser tab will open with the client-side app running in it.
 The dev server will watch for file changes and live-reload the browser on save.

 ## Unit Tests
 [Jest](https://facebook.github.io/jest/) is used as a test runner and unit tests are written using the [Enzyme](https://github.com/airbnb/enzyme) library.

 * `npm test` runs tests in watch mode for instant feedback
-* `npm run test:coverage` runs tests once, with coverage report
+* `yarn test:coverage` runs tests once, with coverage report
-* `npm run test:snapshots` will update failing snapshot tests. ([What's a snapshot test?](https://facebook.github.io/jest/docs/en/snapshot-testing.html))
+* `yarn test:snapshots` will update failing snapshot tests. ([What's a snapshot test?](https://facebook.github.io/jest/docs/en/snapshot-testing.html))

 ## End-to-end Tests
 End-to-end browser tests use [Selenium Webdriver](https://seleniumhq.github.io/selenium/docs/api/javascript/index.html) and currently run in Google Chrome browser, in headless mode.